Allisterh/JapaneseEconForecast/README.md

 # Forecasting Japanese Macroeconomy Using High-Dimensional Data
-Replication material for my master thesis, "Forecasting Japanese Macroeconomy Using High-Dimensional Data"
+Replication material for the JER paper, ["Forecasting Japanese Macroeconomy Using High-Dimensional Data"](https://link.springer.com/article/10.1007/s42973-020-00041-z)

 Folders are organised as follows.
-* `data` contains dataset, trandformation codes, and their descriptions. (`dat.rds` is what you get in the end)
+* `data` contains dataset, transformation codes, and their descriptions. (`dat.rds` is what you get in the end)
     * `dat`: Folders containing data before transformation.
 Filenames correspind to the sources or variable names (see `datDetail.xlsx`) .
-Only publicly available sources are uploaded (Datastream and NEEDS upon request).
+Only publicly available sources are uploaded (Datastream and NEEDS require subscription, hence only available for the transformed series).
 Abbreviations are: BOJ = Bank of Japan, METI = Ministery of Economy, Trade and Industry, MHLW = Ministry of Health, Labour and Welfare, MIC = Ministry of Internal Affairs and Communication, MLIT = Ministry of Land, Infrastructure, Transport and Tourism.
     * `prep`: Folders containing data preprocessing codes.
 Filenames correspond to the sources.
     * `rds`: Folders containing preprocessed data from `prep`.
 Stored in RDS format.
     * `dat.r`: puts the preprocessed data together for the analysis.
 Seasonal adjustments, unit root tests and data transformations are also done here.